 We see many men and women with psoriasis at our Worcester, Massachusetts practice.
 Often, it’s a condition they’ve inherited from their parents or grandparents.
-But while they may have seen family members struggle with the red skin and patchy “scales” of psoriasis, they’re relieved to discover that treatment is possible.
+But while they may have seen family members struggle with the red skin and patchy “scales” of psoriasis, they’re relieved to discover that psoriasis treatment Worcester is possible.

 To learn more, request a consultation online or call us at 508-754-3823 in Worcester or 978-256-4151 in Chelmsford.